Executive Director of Hunt Institute for Engineering & Humanity at SMU and

 Eva holds an MS in Finance from the George Washington University, an MA in Public Policy from Duke University and a PhD in Public Policy with specialization on Globalization and Development, with a focus on inclusive value chains from Duke University.
 She presently serves as a member of Dallas Mayor Rawlings’ Poverty Task Force and the Advisory Group for Dallas Chief Resilience Office.
 She has also served as an advisor to the OECD’s Green Growth Knowledge Platform and is an invited delegate of the Skoll World Forum.

-Anna Clark is the co-founder of the Inclusive Economy Consortium and a fellow of the Hunt Institute for Engineering and Humanity at Southern Methodist University.
-In partnership with the Institute, Anna researches the intersection of corporate social responsibility (CSR), social enterprise and inclusive business.
-She was also a key organizer of the Institute’s “Climate Extremes” conference, the largest event on the issue ever to be hosted in Dallas.
+Anna Clark is the co-founder of the Inclusive Economy Consortium.
+A fellow of the Hunt Institute for Engineering & Humanity at Southern Methodist University, Anna was also a key organizer of the Institute’s 2015 “Climate Extremes” conference, the largest event on the issue ever to be hosted in Dallas.
+She now puts the social enterprise principles she learned at the Institute into action as president of Heirloom Digital, a multimedia company she founded in 2019.

 Anna began her career as a management consultant with PwC Consulting and IBM.
-In 2005, she founded EarthPeople Media, a sustainability communication consultancy serving clients including JCPenney, Inc., FleishmanHillard, Enablon, Gardere Law Firm, Scotch Corporation, Southern Methodist University, Hamdan Bin Mohammed Smart University (Dubai) and International Finance Corporation, the private sector arm of The World Bank.
+In 2005, she launched EarthPeople Media, a sustainability communication consultancy.
+She later brought her expertise to H+K Strategies, a global communications company, as a principal in corporate affairs and CSR.
+Clients and strategic partners have included JCPenney, Inc., Hillwood, FleishmanHillard, Enablon, Gardere, Scotch Corporation, Southern Methodist University, Hamdan Bin Mohammed Smart University (Dubai) and International Finance Corporation, the private sector arm of The World Bank.

 An author and speaker, Anna writes the Eco-Leadership column on Greenbiz.com and has contributed to The Guardian, Al Jazeera English, Huffington Post, The Christian Science Monitor and The Dallas Morning News.
 She serves as a board director for the North Texas Regional Council of USGBC Texas and The American Women’s Financial Education Foundation.
 She is also an advisor to the OpEd Project, the Little Things Matter Foundation and Green Source DFW, which awarded her a Sustainable Leadership Award in 2016.